Mała Armia Janosika

 Mała Armia Janosika is a Polish music band and artistic group, which performs folk music inspired by the culture of Podhale.
 It was formed in 2015 on the initiative o Damian Pałasz, a violinist from Raba Wyżna.

 Mała Armia Janosika consists of 300 members (ranging in age from two to seventy years old) and is the largest Goral band in Poland.
 The group brings together children and youth from Raba Wyżna and its surroundings, united by a shared passion for regional music and the traditions of the Podhale region.
 The band's headquarters are in Raba Wyżna, where rehearsals and preparations for artistic performances occur regularly.

 In 2018, the Mała Armia Janosika in time National Independence Day was invited to participate in the ceremonial Concert for Independence on the occasion of the 100th anniversary of Poland regaining independence.
-They played, among others White Roses (Białe Róże).
+They played, among others White Roses (Białe Róże, or "Rozkwitały Pąki Białych Róż").

 They performed at the opening of the 2023 European Games in Kraków (piece "Tak smakuje życie").

 In 2024 the band gave a concert in St. Peter's Square in the Vatican City, where they played among others Polish version Lord, You Have Come to the Lakeshore; Black Madonna; and also the title song from the series Janosik.